-All incoming PhD students are guaranteed fellowship support in the first year.
+The Institute for Computational and Mathematical Engineering (ICME) guarantees all incoming PhD students fellowship support in the first year.
 Financial support via research and/or teaching assistantships is guaranteed through the completion of the program for students making satisfactory progress.
 Applicants are strongly encouraged to apply for external fellowships.

 ICME does not offer guaranteed financial support for MS students; you should not plan on attending Stanford if such support is essential to you.